akka/akka/akka-docs/src/main/paradox/typed/cluster-singleton.md

 # Cluster Singleton

+@@@ warning

+This module is currently marked as @ref:[may change](../common/may-change.md) in the sense of being the subject of active research.
+This means that API or semantics can change without warning or deprecation period and it is not recommended to use this module in production just yet—you have been warned.

+@@@

 For some use cases it is convenient and sometimes also mandatory to ensure that you have exactly one actor of a certain type running somewhere in the cluster.